nevmerzhitsky/headless-metatrader4/README.md

     -e DISPLAY \
     -v /tmp/.X11-unix:/tmp/.X11-unix:ro \
     -v /path/to/prepared/mt4/distro:/home/winer/drive_c/mt4 \
-    axiory-myfxbook
+    myfxbook
 ```

-You can use `-d` parameter instead of `-it` to move the process in background.
+You can use `-d` parameter instead of `-it` to move the process to background.